HGStyle/Webhosting4Free/README.md

 A list of free hosting services with their caracteristics, plus if they does have any JavaScript protection from bots. (only JavaScript protections, not CloudFlare or others protections !)

-(Im no longer moving to a blog this will be still here since GitHub and Markdown is more simple than WordPress for me and my poor PC xD)

 Redirects:

 ```